muggy8/tensura-tl/v9/1_intermission_en.md

 With that said, she still honestly received my thanks.

-After that, I addressed Myourmaille whose been concentrating with works behind the scenes.
+After that, I addressed Myourmiles whose been concentrating with works behind the scenes.

-"Myourmaille-kun, how about merchants side?
+"Myourmiles-kun, how about merchants side?
 Is there any problem happened?"

 In preparation to be displayed at festival, we added influx of various goods from various countries.

 People who managed it were Rigurd and Lilina-san.
-I gave task to Myourmaille to handle every merchant that coming here.
+I gave task to Myourmiles to handle every merchant that coming here.

 "Merchants' opinions are great.
 After they see this majestic view of this country, all of them were surprised.
-The event last evening, all of them ate various cooking relishly.
-Peasants from neighbourhood countries coming here too, so we can say it was great success.
+The event last evening, all of them ate various delicacies.
+Peasants from neighborhood countries coming here too, so we can say it was great success.
 Many goods are in good quality, we can hope to continue good commerce relation with them ―――"

-Myourmaille then glanced to Rigurd.
+Myourmiles then glanced to Rigurd.
 Rigurd nodded and took over the explanation.

 "Yes.
-It's just like Myourmaille-dono mentioned, many new things like vegetables, fruits, smoked-meat and smoked-fish, and also many arts collected.
+It's just like Myourmiles-dono mentioned, many new things like vegetables, fruits, smoked-meat and smoked-fish, and also many arts collected.
 There are people who transporting living livestock here, we can say that the preparation for festival is perfect."

 Rigurd approved it by saying there's no need to worry about goods deficiency.